 At the roundtable meeting, he met a representative from Matter Pension, who explained that according to the Paris Agreement from 2015, funding the green transition required to keep the temperatures from rising will cost about 13 trillion dollars.

 “The Danish pensions are managing about 600 billion dollars.
-It would go a long what if they were invested in sustainable and responsible companies,” says Joachim Delventhal.
+It would go a long way if they were invested in sustainable and responsible companies,” says Joachim Delventhal.

 Joachim Delventhal has attended an annual general meeting at JØP, where the problems of irresponsible investments have been raised before.
 However, according to Joachim Delventhal, the response was along the lines of: “Yes, we would like to talk about this.”